kevinhenryburke/scalegitbook/invocations/IndustryIO.md

 }
 ```

-Next create a class in the org for the FlexCard to talk to.
-The key thing to mention here is that this is a **Generic Class* that can be used for any FlexCard communication.
-The input arguments for the *invokeMethod* represent the 3 Map<String,Object> structures (inputMap, outMap, options) that the FlexCard uses to talk to Apex.
+Next create a class in the org for the *FlexCard* to talk to.
+The key thing to mention here is that this is a **Generic Class** that can be used for any *FlexCard* communication.
+The input arguments for the *invokeMicroscope* represent the 3 *Map<String,Object>* structures (*inputMap*, *outMap*, *options*) that the *FlexCard* uses to talk to Apex.
 The method reads in an invocation name from the *options* map and runs the invocation specified using the *inputMap* values.
-The inovcation output is then mapped to the *outMap* structure to be returned to the FlexCard.
+The invocation output is then mapped to the *outMap* structure to be returned to the *FlexCard*.

 ```

-global class MicroscopeGenericInvocation implements omnistudio.VlocityOpenInterface {
+global class MicroscopeGenericOSRemote implements omnistudio.VlocityOpenInterface {

-    global Boolean invokeMethod(String methodName, Map<String,Object> inputMap, Map<String,Object> outMap, Map<String,Object> options){
+    global Boolean invokeMicroscope(String methodName, Map<String,Object> inputMap, Map<String,Object> outMap, Map<String,Object> options){

         try {
             String invocationName = (String) options.get('invocationName');